 Each year, JPLF updates and prints a beautiful and colorful Directory of member businesses, including ads and photos of the community.
 We print 7,500 copies and distribute them to the public by: providing copies to members to distribute to customers and shoppers and clients at their businesses/nonprofits, providing copies to libraries, and distributing them at farmers markets and other public events where JPLF staff set up outreach tables to engage the public.
 The aim is to provide shoppers, consumers, and community members with guidance and encouragement and new awareness that helps them learn about and locate local independent businesses and nonprofits in the area.
 As a member, you’ll automatically have your business name and information listed in the directory.
 Members can also purchase a full-, half-, or quarter-page advertisement in the printed directory.

-To receive additional copies of the directory, contact Adam Gibbons, director of membership.
+To receive additional copies of the directory, contact Cyd Jeyes, director of membership.

 Social Media Boost

 Daily retweeting of your business’s Tweets and reposting of your Facebook Posts to JP Local First’s Twitter Feed (1,400 followers) and JP Local First’s Facebook page (525 followers).
 Events, promotions, and highlights posted by your business are frequently retweeted and posted.
 Members frequently express their appreciation for how consistent JPLF is in retweeting their business’s tweets and Facebook posts on a daily basis and how helpful that is to their business.